Tony-Gagliardi/L4D/README.md

 ### 5.4 Reporting results

-Submit results, with a screenshot, by the following <X> at midnight (EST).
+Submit results, with a screenshot, by the following Sunday at midnight (EST).
 Failure to report weekly round results before the deadline will result in a double forfeit.
 Under no circumstances whatsoever will extensions be granted.

-To report match results, post in the <X> as outlined in the pinned messages.
+To report match results, post in the Round Results discussion/thread in the Steam Group.
 Include a screenshot of the final scores.
 Results will not be accepted via _any_ other means.

 ### 5.5 How to schedule a match